 Over the last 10 years, we've made remarkable progress with renewables.
-By the end of 2016, we will produce the equivalent of nearly 1/3 of all the energy used by the homes and businesses of our customers from renewables.
+By 2017, we will produce the equivalent of nearly 1/3 of all the energy used by the homes and businesses of our customers from renewables.

 At Westar, we generate electricity from a variety of energy sources, such as fossil fuels, nuclear and renewable energy.
 Although renewables are a key part of our mix and our future, they need to paired with traditional generation sources to provide the 24/7 power our customers expect.
 We believe the best approach to meeting the needs of our customers and our state is to diversify by using some of each method.
 This ensures that we can keep your electricity reliable and affordable even if the sun isn’t shining and the wind isn’t blowing.